groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/view-result/_index.md

 print("")
 ```

+**Best Practice**: Always provide a download fallback for PDF viewers.
+Not all browsers handle embedded PDFs gracefully, especially on mobile devices.

+**Real-World Use Case**: PDF rendering is perfect for contracts, reports, or any document that users need to print or share outside your application.

-### Step 5: Working with Attachments
+### Step 5: Handling Document Attachments (The Often-Forgotten Feature)

-Some documents may contain attachments that you can access through ViewResult:
+Some documents are like Russian dolls - they contain other documents inside them.
+Email files are the classic example.

 ```python
 # Tutorial Code Example: Handling document attachments